 people in the room.

 - Visiting guidelines for the Transplant Unit are different than other areas of the hospital.
 The following guidelines are not as strict as those on the Transplant Unit.
 To learn more, see “Do You Know… Admission Screening for the Transplant Unit.”

 - Friends and family members 7 years old or older may visit your child without restrictions.
 Please talk to your doctor or nurse if you think it is important for someone younger than 7 to be with your child.

 - Many patients make friends at St. Jude; however, for the health of each child it is important that patients not visit other inpatient rooms.
 Also, outpatients should not visit the inpatient units.

 - Before they are allowed to visit your child, all children younger than 7 must be screened daily.
 The staff needs to be sure that these kids do not have illnesses that are easy to spread to your child or other patients.

-- For everyone’s safety, parents must supervise their children at all times.
-Children may not wander freely in the Patient Care Center, in the Chili’s Care Center, or on the hospital grounds.
+- · For everyone’s safety, parents must supervise their children at all times.
+Children may not wander freely in the Patient Care Center, the Chili’s Care Center, the Kay Research and Care Center or on the hospital grounds.
 Staff members must spend their time taking care of patients.
 They will not be able to oversee the care of siblings and other child visitors.

 - Only one (1) caregiver at a time may stay overnight in your child’s hospital room.
 This one person can be a sibling age 15 or older.
 Siblings younger than 15 may stay overnight in the parent room if the parent is present.